2010: Birdwatch magazine readers

 Cliff is fast developing a reputation as one of the top seabird guides in South Africa and regularly leads our pelagic trips from Cape Town.
 Cliff works for the City of Cape Town Nature Conservation and has been instrumental in securing new protected areas full of endangered plants and animals.
 He even found South Africa's first Snowy Egret near one of the reserves where he was working.
 Cliff is a very well-rounded naturalist and his interests range from amaryllid flora to snakes, and Cliff and his wife Suretha are among a small group of people ever to have found the beautiful Fisk's House Snake.
 He has birded across Africa and has co-led a Birding Africa tour to Cameroon.

 Dominic got hooked on birds at the age of eight and has not looked back since.
 He grew up in Zululand, where he spent many hours in the area's game reserves and become well-known for all his sightings.
 He has travelled extensively in southern Africa in search of the region's diverse birds and wildlife.
-Dom moved down to Cape Town to pursue doctorate on saving albatrosses, researching ways with Peter Ryan to reduce seabird bycatch in the pelagic longline fishery.
+Dom moved down to Cape Town to pursue a doctorate on saving albatrosses, researching ways with Peter Ryan to reduce seabird bycatch in the pelagic longline fishery.
 This has given him many months at sea, with trips to Tristan da Cunha, Prince Edward Islands and Antarctica.
 Dominic frequently guides our Cape Town Pelagics trips and has found many rarities.
+He is member of the Champions of the Flyway Birding Africa Black Harriers.

 Vince has been guiding Cape Town Pelagics trips for a number of years and recently found one of the only records of Grey-backed Storm Petrel in South Africa on one of our trips.
 He is very interested in seabird conservation and is presently completing his doctorate in Conservation Biology at the University of the Western Cape.
 His main focus is on causes and scale of colonial seabird mortalities, with an eye on management and mitigation.